tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

        ![Save is highlighted at the top, and two log items are selected and highlighted below.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image60.png "Save the logs")

-       -  Repeat for all remaining Network Security Groups
+       -  Repeat for all remaining Network Security Groups.

 ### Task 3: Test network security group rules \#2